jenniferbuz/sci_coding/lessons/lesson0/README.md

 So, bringing it back to executing the command in `test_script.sh`, what happened?
 Notice the permissions `-rw-r--r--`.
 We can translate this to: the user, group and others (i.e. everyone) has permission to read `test_script.sh`, while only the owner has permission to write (edit) it, and nobody has permission to execute it.

 Now let's get to the fun part of giving ourself permission to run our script.
 We do this with the `chmod` (change mode) command.
-To specicy who to change permissions for (user / group / others / all) we will use `u/g/o/a`, and to specify which permission to change, we will use `r/w/x`.
+To specify who to change permissions for (user / group / others / all) we will use `u/g/o/a`, and to specify which permission to change, we will use `r/w/x`.
 To add a permission, we use `+`, and to remove a permission, we use `-`.

 Let's give (`+`) ourselves (user or `u`) permission to execute (`x`) the file `test_script.sh`.